Our Experience

 Confidentiality in Corporate Investigations

 Confidentiality is highly significant in internal corporate investigations to safeguard and preserve the integrity of the investigative process and the privacy of the parties involved.
-Employers should limit the disclosure of information to only those who need to know.
+Employers should limit the disclosure of information to only the parties that need to know and have a direct interest in the matter.
 This includes not disclosing details of the investigation to other employees unnecessarily.
 Employers should also secure all documentation and electronic records relevant to the investigation to prevent unauthorized access.
 Violating confidentiality can undermine the investigation, expose the company to legal risks, and damage the reputations of individuals involved.

 Stages of the Criminal Justice System